“A bad resume won’t kill or maim you, but it is harmful to your job search and career growth.”

 Just because you are well educated and articulate does not mean you can create an effective resume without help from a seasoned career development facilitator with a track record of getting people hired.
 I can sew, but I wouldn’t dare create my own business suit.
 I leave that to professional designers and tailors who are tuned into today’s fashion trends, so that I can rest assured that my clothes don’t look strange or out-of-date.
 I can write, but I wouldn’t publish an article or book without the assistance of an editor to can catch my grammatical errors and to provide me with guidance on what sells in today’s market.

 You don’t have to spend money to get expert help.
 But you should use good consumer skills to figure out if the person who offers you job help is going to be helpful.
-First of all, this person should be currently or working or very recently have worked in a college career center, an employment assistance company, or a Department of Labor office (in New Mexico it’s called the Department of Labor New Mexico Workforce Solutions).
+First of all, this person should be currently or working or very recently have worked in a college career center, an employment assistance company, or a Department of Labor office.
+In New Mexico the overall state administration is called New Mexico Workforce Solutions, while the local offices are called New Mexico Workforce Connections.
 Ask your resume “expert” how many people have been connected with jobs based on the resumes they created for others or advice they’ve given.

 We’ve all heard the caution “Please Don’t Try This At Home” for various dangerous stunts.
 And car commercials tell you that the impressive driving on screen is conducted by a professional driver on a closed course.
 A bad resume won’t kill or maim you, but it is harmful to your job search and career growth.
 Get professional help for a professional presentation – and to seriously compete with other professionals in your field.